MikeDSpro/project_food/server/readme.md

 See config folder and config.json for database details.

+Use docker container with mysql.
+Run command: docker run --name DBNAME -e MYSQL_ROOT_PASSWORD=YOUR-PASS-HERE -d mysql:VERSION-OF-MYSQL or create docker compose.yml and describe all needed conf there...

 type:
     npm run + one the commands:
             "migration:generate": "cd src && sequelize migration:generate" - creates migration file in migration folder